 Abdul is an online marketer, SEO Link Builder.
 My motivation is to get you on top of searches.
 During graduation in Computer Science I starts SEO/ SMO and online marketing consultancy.

 Is Your Child an Internet Troll?

 The problem with our new generation is that everything the so requires its very own manual for the parents to understand what they have been doing.
 They go LOL instead of actually laughing out loud and say BRB when they’re going to be right back.
-Even the idea of taking to someone later has been abbreviated to TTYL.
+Even the idea of talking to someone later has been abbreviated to TTYL.

 With such terms in the mix, it is already pretty hard for a parent to understand what their child has been doing and has been up to at any given time on the cyberspace.
 With that being said, it is also quite hard for a parent to determine if their child is an internet troll or not.